The most important questions and answers around the subject of Brexit. Continually updated for you!

 A free trade agreement between the EU and the UK would mean that goods with British or EU origins would not be subject to customs duties or, depending on the result of negotiations, that these would at least be reduced as compared to the WTO customs rates in the movement of goods between the United Kingdom and the EU.

 Trade without customs duties between the EU and the United Kingdom would, however, only be possible for goods for which EU or UK proofs of preference are present.
 The effort for procuring or compiling these certificates of origin may be time-consuming.
-Therefore, it should be critically questioned whether customs preferences actually do have an advantage.
+Therefore, provided such scenario should occur, it should be critically questioned whether customs preferences actually do have an advantage.
 That means: If the rate of duty charged for your product is low, preference calculation and rendering proof may not pay off.

 If the value of the shipment does not exceed 1,000 Euro and a net weight of 1,000 kilograms, and the goods are not subject to any prohibitions, limitations or other special formalities for export, and if no granting of export refunds or other amounts, or refunds of duties, is intended, the shipment may be registered orally directly with the outbound customs office.